 I mean look at them.
-These churches of these people are full and packed to the gills and they’re not telling the truth.
+These churches of these people are full of - packed to the gills and they’re not telling the truth.
 So I know you can get people to listen to you and believe you if you manipulate them.
-But the true test of any understanding of Scripture, the true test of doctrine is to drag that doctrine through every single passage.
+But the true test of any understanding of Scripture, the true test of doctrine, is to drag that doctrine through every single passage.
 That is what we do here.
-The test is given again and again and again and again, week after week, month after month, year after year as we go into every text of Scripture and ask the question...what does this text teach and how is it consistent with everything else the Bible teaches?
+The test is given again and again and again and again, week after week, month after month, year after year, as we go into every text of Scripture and ask the question: What does this text teach and how is it consistent with everything else the Bible teaches?

 PHIL: And we compare Scripture with Scripture.

-JOHN: In fact, that’s the best way to interpret Scripture is with the Scripture.
+JOHN: In fact, that’s the best way to interpret the Scripture -